What Is CBD For Horses?

 Benefits Of CBD For Horses

 The benefits of CBD are broad and ever expanding.
 We're constantly learning of new benefits that it can have for ourselves and our animals.
-These benefits range from everything, including a mood booster and a potential way to treat cancer.
+These benefits range from everything, including a mood booster and a potential way to help manage cancer.
 It's important to keep in mind, though, that CBD hasn't been proven to cure anything yet.
 It's merely a way to help manage chronic conditions or give your horse's general health a boost.
 You should never use CBD in place of vital medication.

 CBD can be especially beneficial to horses, more so than most pets.
 This is because unlike your dog or your cat, your horse is much more likely to undergo high levels of stress, anxiety, and emotional distress.
 Travel, competitions, shows, training; all of these things take a toll on your horse's health.
 This is why many horse owners often ask themselves, "How do I keep my horse healthy?"